Abhishek2010DevSingh/RustyChat/README.md

 Rusty Chat is a full-stack, real-time web chat app built with cutting-edge technologies in Rust.
 With features like local AI integration, real-time messaging, and full-stack development using Leptos and Axum, it provides a modern and efficient platform for building chat applications.

-We hope this template helps you get started with your next full-stack web project!

 Happy coding! 🎉